Choosing a Pattern

 | Plan & Execute | Agent | Complex tasks needing upfront strategy | Simple tasks with fewer than 3 steps |

-| Tool Use | Agent | LLM needs to interact with external systems | No external actions needed |
+| Tool Use | Primitive | LLM needs to interact with external systems | No external actions needed |

-| Memory | Agent | Context must persist across conversations | Single-turn interactions |
+| Memory | Primitive | Context must persist across conversations | Single-turn interactions |

 | RAG | Agent | LLM needs external knowledge to answer | All needed knowledge fits in context |